craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/About People/Nations/The Kingdom of Prosper/Local Lore/Northern Conflicts, c.105af.md

 As mission command failed to prepare for the loss of one of their warships before it had reached the shores, the response from the fleet was unorganized.
 The *Valor*, true to it's name, would follow through with their part of the maneuver, coming into position heading into the river, while the *Immolation* would quickly turn out of formation to fire rounds of futile retaliatory cannon-blasts.
 Then, accompanied by the loud boom coming from the shore and a screaming whistle moments before, the A.W.C *Valor* explodes, sending flaming shrapnel and dismembered corpses into the Sea below.

-The A.W.C *Immolation* would continue it's turn, facing west, and would begin to flee, returning to port in [[Yagil]] .
+The A.W.C *Immolation* would continue it's turn, facing west, and would begin to flee, returning to port in [[Yagil]] on the morning of the 18th.

 ```
 ## Battle of Odaya